Sri Lankan rupee marginally up on dollar sales

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-COLOMBO Jan 10 The Sri Lankan rupee ended slightly firmer on Tuesday as foreign banks and some exporters sold dollars, but dealers expect the strength to be short-lived on lingering concerns after the central bank last week changed its intervention policy.
+COLOMBO Jan 10 The Sri Lankan rupee traded slightly firmer on Tuesday as foreign banks sold dollars, but dealers expect the strength to be short-lived on lingering concerns after the central bank last week changed its intervention policy in the currency market.

 The rupee has been under pressure due to rising imports and net selling of government securities by foreign investors, dealers said.

-"There was dollar selling today by exporters," a currency dealer said, asking not to be named.
+"We see some foreign banks selling dollars, probably from foreign investors to buy local bonds," a currency dealer said, asking not to be named.

-There were some project-related offshore inflows to a foreign bank, another dealer said, while some others said a few foreign banks also sold dollars to buy local bonds.
+Another dealer said there were some project-related foreign inflows to a foreign bank.

 Last week, the central bank's moral suasion prevented further decline even as the monetary authority signalled a change in its intervention policy.